udidn/spring-petclinic/README.md

 2. Compiled and packaged it using ```./mvnw package```

-As I understand, this command builds Maven project witout having Maven installed.
+As I understand, this command builds Maven project without having Maven installed.

 3. Started Spring PetClinic using ```java -jar target/*.jar```, and sucessfully accessed it on http://localhost:8080